That-H/untitled_bandit/README.md

 The player may also choose to do nothing for a turn, which is performed by pressing the period ('.').
 To end the current run, press the escape key.
+To return to the most recently used door, press 'r'.
+This can only be done when no enemies are on screen.

 ## Running The Game